Sricharan24/CS167/Labs/Lab1/CS167-Lab1-README.md

     - new IsEven().apply(5) (This one)

-- ***(Q4) Did the program compile after you added the `base=0` line?***
+- ***(Q4) Did the program compile after you added the `base=0` line?*** no

 - ***(Q5) If your answer to (Q4) is No, what is the error message you get?***
+   error: local variables referenced from a lambda expression must be final or effectively final
+            Function<Integer, Boolean> divisibleByBase = x -> x % base == 0;
+                                                                  ^